mwcz/clayto-hugo/content/posts/049 - noise cancellation in fedora 26/index.md

-sudo dnf install -y webrtc-audio-processing echo '.nofail' | sudo tee -a /etc/pulse/default.pa echo 'load-module module-echo-cancel aec_method=webrtc' | sudo tee -a /etc/pulse/default.pa pulseaudio -k
+sudo dnf install -y webrtc-audio-processing echo '.nofail' | sudo tee -a /etc/pulse/default.pa echo 'load-module module-echo-cancel aec_method=webrtc' | sudo tee -a /etc/pulse/default.pa echo '.fail' | sudo tee -a /etc/pulse/default.pa pulseaudio -k
 ```

+Your noise-cancelled input device should now be available.
+If it disappears when you reboot, see the [missing input device addendum][#startup-addendum].

 ---